taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Min to Petite Orbiter: "Are you alright?"

-Petite Orbiter looks up at Min, pained and desperate, as the BIOSILICA teen places a hand on her shoulder to steady her.
+Petite Orbiter looks up at Min, pained and desperate, as the BIOSILICA teen steadies her.
 Then the Petite Orbiter heaves another vomit.

-### Page 4
+### Page 3

 The original Earther **GANGIE** who knocked Petite Orbiter's drink has finally noticed where Petite Orbiter ended up, and shouts: "Hey!"
 Min looks up to see him rushing over, intent on fighting Petite Orbiter.
 Min tries to warn the BIOSILICA teen and the Petite Orbiter: "Watch out--!"